cozygene/glint/docs/source/tutorial.rst

 This tutorial will quickly walk you through the basic functionality of glint.
 For this tutorial we use subset of a public dataset from GEO (accession ID GSE77716_; the  dataset is described in details in Rahmani et al. [1]_).
-In order to run this tutorial you will need to download the tutorial files from here_.
+In order to run this tutorial you will need to `download glint`_ and to get the tutorial files from here_.
 The tutorial files include:

 - *datafile.txt* - 50,000 sites by 100 samples matrix of methylation levels
 - *covariates.txt* - covariates matrix for the samples, each column corresponds to one covaraite.